-Master's degree holders who choose to become purchasing managers are projected to see a one percent increase in employment from 2014-2024, stated the U.S. Bureau of Labor Statistics.
-The mean annual wages for purchasing managers were $114,130 in May 2015.
+Master's degree holders who choose to become purchasing managers are projected to see a four percent increase in employment from 2018-2028, stated the U.S. Bureau of Labor Statistics.
+The mean annual wages for purchasing managers were $125,630 in May 2018.

 A master's degree program in acquisition teaches students about procurement practices, purchasing systems, and cost reimbursement.
 Graduates of this program have a range of career options including leadership roles, purchasing officers, and project managers.